Lotus Emeya unveiled – the electric hyper GT that’s nearly as fast as an F1 car

 ► Four-door super-saloon, 2.8sec 0-62mph

-Meet the new Lotus Emeya – the new all-electric super-saloon that continues Hethel’s headlong rush to electrify its range at pace.
-It’s a dramatically different four-door EV to take on rivals from Tesla and Porsche, not to mention the triumvirate of German mainstream premium brands.
+It’s the new super-saloon EV that continues Hethel’s headlong rush to electrify its range at pace.
+It’s a dramatically different four-door to take on rivals from Tesla and Porsche, not to mention the triumvirate of German mainstream premium brands.

-Hethel has not yet given the full specs for the Emeya, but we know it shares the same fundamental EV hardware as the Eletre which tips the scales at 2520kg.
+Hethel has not yet published the full specs for Emeya, but we know it shares the same fundamental EV hardware as the Eletre, which tips the scales at 2520kg.
 The saloon is lower and will therefore almost certainly be lighter, but don’t go expecting a kerbweight under two tonnes.

 Lotus Emeya: the lowdown